kevgo/multi-repo-tool/documentation/tutorial.md

 m run -- git commit -m "Update critical dependency"
 ```

+Since the CLI commands given to `m` contain switches like `-A` or `-m` run them
+after a double-dash (`--`) to signify that they aren't options for _mrt_.
+Time
-Time to submit 200 pull requests:
+to submit 200 pull requests:

 ```
 m run git new-pull-request
 ```

 `git new-pull-request` is a [Git Town](https://www.git-town.com) command.
 Watch
 200 browser tabs open in your browser.
+Review each pull request and submit.

 All in all, we ran 7 CLI commands (instead of 1000) to roll out a dependency
 update to 200 code repositories.